 Although in times past you would have to be an electrician, a nuclear physicist, or an engineer to need such a magnetically shielded watch, today you only need to own a powerful guitar amp or just a mobile phone to spoil your timekeeper’s hairspring and ensure an unscheduled visit to your local repair shop.

 From the visual point of view, this is just another Ingenieur: nothing but a stylized engraved F1 car on the Racer’s solid case back betrays the special relationship between IWC and the German racing team.

-The Swiss brand has set the minimum retail price for this model at $13,000 that, while clearly not making the timekeeper even close to being ‘affordable’, still makes it quite competitive for a person sitting on a fence and trying to choose among a sporty Omega Speedmaster, a Breitling and this gorgeous Ingenieur.
+The Swiss brand has set the minimum retail price for this model at $13,000 that, while not making the timekeeper even close to being ‘affordable’, still makes it competitive for a person sitting on a fence and trying to choose among a sporty Omega Speedmaster, a Breitling and this gorgeous Ingenieur.

-IWC Ingenieur Racer Automatic Chronograph watch specification
+IWC Ingenieur Racer Chronograph specification

 Price: $13,000 (MSRP)